foretspaisibles/bsdowl/README.md

 This will automatically process your bibliography database with `bibtex`.
-If your bibliography database does not lie in the same directory as your article, you should tell BSD Make Pallàs Scripts its
+If your bibliography database does not lie in the same directory as your article, you should tell BSD Owl Scripts its
 location:

     DOCS=       mylastarticle.tex